you take the red pill, you stay in wonderland, and I show you how deep the rabbit hole goes

 But of course, what I mean by this is actually that the people will decide, hence my putting “democracy” in scare quotes.
 This is what the chattering classes are so afraid of.
 Their political formula, as Gaetano Mosca would have put it, via Mencius Moldbug, is to mould the perception of participation and involvement in governance by controlling the chokepoints of media and capital, and Eiching, Torbaing, or Luckeying anybody who became a problem.
 But as Nakamoto.comist-in-chief, Balaji Srinivasan, is well known for saying, we don’t need to fight this.
 We don’t have guns.
 Now we have something even better.
 We have the money that pays for the guns, and even if you have guns, it’s not the kind of money you can use the guns to take.
 Carrots only, please.
 Sticks not accepted here.

 Even when I make fun of Balaji for saying this, I still think he is basically right.
 My disagreement with Balaji is ecumenical, not religious.
 Our religious alignment is predicated on understanding the money and the guns and the everything better than you, so just leave us alone, please.
 The “please” at the end there is just manners, it’s not a request.
 Don Corleone said “please” too because he was a swell guy.

 Raping Children is Bad

 But the future is not Yarvin’s specialty, much as I am sure he would have to say on the subject.
 His specialty is history, and, in particular, the history of now.
-Which leads us to the pièce de résistance of his return from the decentralised wilderness.
+Which leads us to the pièce de résistance of his return from the decentralized wilderness.
 Very probably the best essay written so far in 2020, RIP Globalism, Dead Of Coronavirus: